-Recommended Action Actions Taken The FIA should be staffed with at lease two dedicated Analyst.
-The F.I.A was staffed with an additional analyst from 1 st March 2013 making it a total of two analyst.
-St Lucian Authorities may wish to consider sourcing additional specialize training for the staff, particularly in financial crime analysis, money laundering and terrorist financing.
+Recommended Action Actions Taken • The FIA should be staffed with at lease two dedicated Analyst. • The F.I.A was staffed with an additional analyst from 1 st March 2013 making it a total of two analyst. • St Lucian Authorities may wish to consider sourcing additional specialize training for the staff, particularly in financial crime analysis, money laundering and terrorist financing.
 The UKSAT (Security Advisory Team) has provided training for the DPP's office and the FIA on prosecution, and has also provided training for the judiciary which will facilitate effective prosecution ECFIAT (formally UKSAT) organised and delivered training for Magistrate and Prosecutors for September 2010.
 There is always ongoing training for personnel dealing with ML/FT.
 Two officers attended Cyber Crime investigations in Antigua.
 That course had a financial crime investigation aspect as well.
 Two investigators have received training in interviewing techniques sponsored by ECFIAT and SUATT to assist in the investigation of crime.
-Training was also held for Magistrate in money laundering and terrorism financing in January 2011.
 Training for one officer of the FIA was undertaken in July 2011 in financial analysis sponsored by Egmont.
 A cash seizure seminar for prosecutors and financial investigators was held in August 2011.